hoshiroakira/strukturin/README.md

 ## About the Project

-Gradient Mind is a dedicated online platform designed to serve as an additional learning resource for students and enthusiasts in the exact sciences.
+Strukturin is a dedicated online platform designed to serve as an additional learning resource for students and enthusiasts in the exact sciences.
 This website aims to provide comprehensive and insightful materials particularly focusing on Civil Engineering, alongside fundamental concepts in Basic Physics and Basic Chemistry.

 Our mission is to foster a deeper understanding of these subjects through well-structured content and detailed discussions, making complex topics more accessible.